ajcrites/team-stanton/_posts/2015-02-14-android-webview.markdown

 - when rendering information that requires to be updated regularly e.g. user-guide.
 In such case it is better to display online document in a webview.
 - if app requires to be online to fetch data e.g. email.
 Rather than retrieving data on network call and displaying in layout it is better to design web page tailored for Android devices and load the web page in webview.

+But there are some scenarios where the use of `Webviews` should be avoided

+- when the requirement is to have all the features of a web browser then instead of using `webviews` which by default lacks features such as navigation, address bar it makes sense to use default web browser application.

 # Adding WebView to App

 Webview can be added to an android following these simple steps: